 Scenario 3: You’re in your 30s, married and a first-time parent

 This is when life insurance starts to become crucial.
 Financial experts recommend you get a plan that will pay out at least 10 times your annual income.
 But if you want to cover things like college tuition, Bland recommends term life policies in the neighborhood of $750,000 to $1 million for each breadwinner.
-With prices currently at an all-time low, a married couple could pay as little as $52 a month for that kind of coverage.
+A married couple could pay as little as $52 a month for that kind of coverage.

 Scenario 4: You’re in your 40s and considering jumping into the world of consulting